Bird Nest Removal

 How Do I Prevent It Happening Again?

 It is recommended that people have their appliances checked before the start of winter.
 Have a properly designed cowl with bird guard fitted will prevent birds from entering your chimney and ensure they set up home somewhere safer.
 If you have had a problem with nesting, it is vital to get a cowl fitted as soon as the nest has been cleared as the bird will start to re-build the nest almost immediately.

 What Service Do You Offer?

 A bird’s nest can be a messy thing to clean up, but I will ensure it is dealt with quickly and efficiently with as little disruption as possible.
 Sheets will be placed over the fireplace ensuring it is completely sealed off so that no dust, dead birds, twigs or other debris escapes.
-(However, I do recommend that any soft furnishings or delicate objects close to the fireplace are covered or removed.)
+(However, I do recommend that any soft furnishings or delicate objects close to the fireplace are covered or removed by the customer.)
 Once the chimney is cleared, I can fit a suitable cowl that will prevent any future nesting problems.
 I will smoke test your chimney and provide a Chimney Sweep Certificate.